spinnaker/spinnaker.github.io/guides/user/managed-delivery/delivery-configs/index.md

 #### Defining an Environment

-An environment is made up of a list of Declarative Infrastructure resources (like the resource you created in the [getting started guide](/guides/user/managed-delivery/getting-started/)).
+An environment is made up of a list of declarative infrastructure resources (like the resource you created in the [getting started guide](/guides/user/managed-delivery/getting-started/)).
 An environment is configured as follows:

 ```yaml